albalkum/python-mongodb-runner/README.md

 ## Usage

+First, set the environment variable `MONGOD_EXECUTABLE` to the path to your `mongod` binary.

-Obtaining the connection URI is as easy as:
+Then, obtaining the connection URI is as easy as:

 ```python
 from python-mongodb-runner import MongoRunner